Oticon vs. Starkey, Tested and Compared by an Audiologist

-Oticon hearing aids offer a variety of advanced features, while Starkey has unique health and safety features like fall detection and step tracking.
+Oticon hearing aids offer a variety of advanced features, while Starkey has unique health and safety features such as fall detection and step tracking.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines